 Advice to give to patients sent home

-- Advise patients to self-isolate while they wait for their COVID-19 test result – this may take 72 hours.
+- Advise patients to self-isolate while they wait for their COVID-19 test result – this may take between 24 and 72 hours.

 - Provide the self-isolation fact sheet.

-- Patients already in home quarantine must continue to self-isolate for 14 days since last travel or exposure even if the test is negative.
+- Patients who are already insolating at home must continue to self-isolate for 14 days since last travel or exposure even if the test is negative.
 This includes patients who:

 - were a close contact of a confirmed case.